Warm up with a bowl of rich, creamy Instant Pot Potato Soup … your whole family will love this simple, delicious recipe!

 Finishing the Potato Soup

-To finish your soup, place an immersion blender in the pot, then blend until your desired smoothness.
+To finish your Red Potato Soup in the Instant Pot, place an immersion blender in the pot, then blend until your desired smoothness.
 You can blend the soup until it’s totally smooth or leave lots of veggie chunks.
 I prefer mine chunky, but it’s up to you.

 Don’t have an immersion blender?
 Feel free to blend the soup in a regular blender.
 Just be very careful not to burn yourself.
 You could even use a potato masher right in the pot (although your soup won’t be as smooth).